You wont believe some of these different types of yoga and their benefits.

 28 Different Types Of Yoga And Their Benefits

-- Check out our list of yoga meditation techniques too.
+- Check out our list of yogic meditation techniques too.

-Anusara yoga is a modernised version of Hatha Yoga that was created by John Friend in 1997.
+Anusara is a modernised version of Hatha that was created by John Friend in 1997 .
 The name Anusura can be translated to “flowing with grace” or “following your heart”.
+And as you can tell by the name, this is one of the best types of yoga for positive energy.

 One of the main benefits of Anusara yoga is that is creates a deep sense of bliss and joy in daily life.
 Meanwhile, the body is made stronger and circulation is boosted.